KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 answer:~

-To add a new element to the DOM, I first create it using document.createElement("div").
+To add a new element to the dom, I first create it using document.createElement("div").
 Then I set its content with .textContent or .innerHTML, and style it using .classList.add().
 After that, I find the parent element using getElementById() or querySelector() and insert my new element using appendChild().
-This way, I can dynamically update the HTML with JavaScript.
+This way, I can dynamically update the html with javaScript.